Skip to main content

 Hormones

-We do not require a letter from a therapist before starting gender affirming hormones, however, a student must be able to demonstrate an understanding of both the risks and benefits of hormone therapy and receive a recommendation from someone on our team.
+UHS providers do not require a letter from a therapist before starting gender-affirming hormones, however, a student must be able to demonstrate an understanding of both the risks and benefits of hormone therapy.

-If and when we decide to move forward is dependent upon a student-specific situation and needs.
+If and when a medical provider decides to move forward with treatment is dependent upon student-specific situations and needs.

 Cost

-There are no extra fees for the team-based, coordinated care provided by LIONS.
-The individual care you receive from your treatment team members may have associated fees:
+There are no extra fees for the team-based, coordinated care provided by the GDCT.
+The individual care students receive from their treatment team members may have associated fees, however:

-• Most CAPS services are provided free to full-time students.
-Fees are charged for certain services (e.g. psychiatry) and for individual therapy after the 6th visit.
+• Most CAPS services are provided for free to full-time students.
+Fees are charged for certain services (e.g., psychiatry) and for individual therapy sessions after the 6th visit.

 • UHS office visit fees vary depending on the medical issues addressed.
 There are additional charges for some procedures and all ancillary services, such as laboratory tests and pharmacy.
-Your insurance company may cover these charges.
-Please check with your insurance company to determine your coverage!
-If you have trouble paying your bill our Finance Office may be able to assist you.
+A students’ insurance company may cover these charges.
+Students should check with their insurance company to determine their coverage.
+If a student is having trouble paying their bill, UHS’s Billing and Finance Office may be able to assist.

 • Community mental health providers accept a range of fees and insurance plans.

-• If you do not have insurance, our case managers can help you explore your options.
+• If a student does not have insurance, case managers at CAPS or UHS can help them explore their options.
+Learn more about health insurance at Penn State.

 Confidentiality

-Your privacy is important to us.
-Information shared with your LIONS treatment team is held in the strictest confidence consistent with professional and ethical standards, and state and federal law.
-We will not release information without signed consent except in rare instances where sharing is required by law, such as to save a human life, to report child abuse or to comply with a court order.
+Students’ privacy is important to the GDCT.
+Information shared with the GDCT is held in the strictest confidence consistent with professional and ethical standards, and state and federal law.
+GDCT members will not release information without signed consent except in rare instances where sharing is required by law, such as to save a human life, report child abuse, or comply with a court order.

 Get Started

-To start, call 863-0774 or go online to myUHS to schedule an appointment with the case manager.
+To start working with a member of the GDCT, students can call 814-865-4UHS (4847) or go online to myUHS to schedule an appointment with a UHS case manager.

 Expectations

-• Communication and collaboration with you and among your team members
+• Communication and collaboration with students and among their team members